Last updated: June 7, 2026

 Today

 Richard Hardy Memorial remains in operation at 1620 Hamilton Avenue in South Pittsburg as one of a small number of Tennessee public schools to serve students from PreK through grade 12 on a single campus.
-Recent enrollment figures range between roughly two and three hundred students.
+NCES data for the 2024 to 2025 school year reported 183 students.

-The 1926 Historic Building is entering its centennial year in 2026 and remains in daily educational use.
-Elementary classrooms meet in the rooms Richard Hardy planned, the memorial lobby still carries the bronze tablet naming the 72 Dixie Portland employees who served in World War I, and the building continues to function as the civic heart of the community Hardy and the Dixie Portland Cement Company built around it.
-The school describes the interior as in near-original condition; exterior maintenance of a National Register building of this age is the standing long-term need.
+The school reached its centennial in 2026, a century after the original building opened.
+The 1926 Historic Building remains in daily educational use: elementary classrooms meet in the rooms Richard Hardy planned, the memorial lobby still carries the bronze tablet naming the 72 Dixie Portland employees who served in World War I, and the building continues to function as the civic heart of the community Hardy and the Dixie Portland Cement Company built around it.
+The school describes the interior as in near-original condition; exterior maintenance of a National Register building of this age is the standing long-term capital need, funded out of the district's local tax base rather than through Marion County Schools.

-The Richard City Special School District is one of a small number of standalone special school districts remaining in Tennessee, and it operates outside the countywide tax base.
+Unlike every other public school in Marion County, Richard Hardy Memorial has always operated outside the county system.
+The Richard City Special School District is one of a small number of standalone special school districts remaining in Tennessee, with its own elected board and funding.
+South Pittsburg annexed the surrounding Richard City community in the 1980s, but the special school district persisted.
 The arrangement lets the community keep a fully local public school, but it also means that the upkeep of the 1926 building rests on a small local tax base and on the school's own fundraising rather than on a larger countywide capital budget.
-Readers interested in the school or in supporting its preservation and programs can learn more through the district's website or its Facebook page.
+The district maintains a website and a Facebook page.

 Related